-As it is now is this not a valid budget due to covid.
+As it is now, is this not a valid budget due to covid?
 Will there be an updated budget prior to Assembly?
 This has not been discussed yet.
 This is based on what we knew at the time of production

 The lines for AWSC must remain in the budget for now.
 We do not know the future.
 To redo may be creating work for naught.